mdillondc/terminal-ai/README.md

 | `--tts-save-as-mp3` | Save responses as MP3 files |

 ## Advanced Features

-### PDF Export
-Generate formatted PDF documents of your conversations with the `--pdf` command.
-PDFs are saved to the `pdf/` directory using your current conversation's log name.
-All conversation elements are preserved including:
-- System messages and instructions (formatted in light gray)
-- User messages and AI responses with proper formatting
-- Generation timestamp and metadata
-- Automatic file overwriting for updated exports

 ### URL Content Extraction
 Automatic paywall/access block bypass using multiple methods: